 The last Residential School in Canada, Kivalliq Hall in Rankin Inlet, Northwest Territories closed in 1997.
 The largest school in the system was Kamloops Indian Residential School – where this story began.
 Enrollment at KIRS peaked in the early 1950s at 500.

-The first Residential School in Canada was established in Mission, British Columbia; St. Mary’s Residential School was also one of the last to close in 1984.
+The first Residential School in British Columbia was established in Mission; St. Mary’s Residential School was also one of the last to close in 1984.
 Our story goes there next…

 Coming Soon: St Mary’s Residential School, Mission, British Columbia.